 The numbers really speak for themselves regarding chatbots.
 Did you know that about 80% of customer chat sessions can be resolved by a chatbot?
 According to a Growcode e-commerce report, 45% of end-users consider chatbots their primary choice for customer service inquiries.
 Chatbots and live chat are no longer the future of customer service, they are the reality.
 While there are still many clients who like calling brands directly, companies that introduce live chat or chatbots on their websites and social media are more successful and effective.
 Many clients prefer turning to Facebook with their requests, and if the chatbot has been configured in the right way, they can answer customers correctly, and reduce agent’s ticket volumes.

-There’s no excuse for not utilizing a chatbot nowadays – there are quite a few software options on the market that allow you to build your own simple chatbot in minutes.
+There’s no excuse for not utilizing a chatbot nowadays – there are quite a few software options on the market that allow you to build your own simple chatbot in minutes, including custom software development.
 While they won’t fully replace your agents, they can support their efforts or minimize the time they need to spend on interactions with each client.